 - Maintain presentable and in-stock condition of assigned sections of the store;

 - Drive sales with product knowledge and market-driven enthusiasm; and

 How We Can Help You Apply for Your Canadian Visa

 Immigration to Canada can be both complex and confusing.
-By using our accredited Regulated Canadian Immigration Consultants (RCICs) you will not only optimize your chances of success in the visa application process, but you will receive expert advice on which program is best for your personal needs.
+By using our accredited Regulated Canadian Immigration Consultants (RCICs), you will not only optimize your chances of success in the visa application process, but you will receive expert advice on which program is best for your personal needs.
 Our RCICs are registered with the ICCRC and are legally permitted to assist you by evaluating your eligibility, reviewing all documentation, and submitting it to the Canadian government on your behalf.
 Don't risk your chances of finding your dream job in Canada and starting a new life in one of the best countries in the world.
-Let us make sure that all forms are completed correctly and sent in on time.
+Let us ensure all forms are completed correctly and sent in on time.